George Dunne: Cook County Board presidency and stints as Cook County Democratic Party chairman

-In 1969, he became President of the Cook County Board of Commissioners, succeeding Richard B. Ogilvie, who had been elected Governor.
+In 1969, Dunne became President of the Cook County Board of Commissioners, succeeding Richard B. Ogilvie, who had been elected Governor.
 Despite periodic revelations of questionable financial dealings, of which he was continuously cleared (Dunne owned and operated an insurance agency throughout his career in elected office), Dunne was re-elected in 1970, 1974, 1978, 1982, and 1986.
-He was seen as a potential successor to Mayor Daley.
-Dunne succeeded Daley as Chairman of the Cook County Democratic Committee in 1976 after Daley's death.
-In 1982, Dunne lost the party chairmanship to Alderman Edward Vrdolyak, an ally of Mayor Jane Byrne.
-Dunne was aligned with Chicago's first African-American Mayor Harold Washington during the Council Wars period and was re-elected to the party chairmanship after Vrdolyak resigned following his defeat by Washington in the 1987 Mayoral election.
+He was also seen as a potential successor to mayor Daley.